 Ramusio's Map of the Indian Ocean and Evirons

-Nice example of Giovanni Battista Ramusio's important early map of the Indian Ocean, one of the earliest printed maps to focus on the region.
+Nice example of Giovanni Battista Ramusio's important engraved early map of the Indian Ocean, one of the earliest printed maps to focus on the region.

 The map is based on the latest Portuguese sources, whereupon the coastlines the peninsula of the Indian Subcontinent and Sri Lanka take on a modern form.
 However, one will notice that the mouth of the Indus is too pronounced, and is located far to the east, on the wrong side of Gujarat.
-The map gives primacy to various details ciritcal to the trade and commerce of the Portuguese Empire that dominated the Indian Ocean in the sixteenth-century.
+The map gives primacy to various details critical to the trade and commerce of the Portuguese Empire that dominated the Indian Ocean in the sixteenth-century.
 One will notice the key ports of Goa, Calicut, and Diu (in India), and Hormuz (in Persia), which were bulwarks of Lusitanian commerce.

 Plying the seas inhabited by sea monsters are Carracks following standard sailing directions.
 The vessels labelled "Vado a Calicut" follow a course by which Portuguese ships turned east from the Horn of Africa at around 14 degrees North and sailed towards Calicut, following the same winds and currents as did Vasco da Gama in 1497.
 The carracks labelled "Vado alle Moluche" are headed towards the Spice Islands, then a source of vast riches.